vitelabs/vite-wiki/docs/api/vitejs/wallet/hdAccount.md

     * `__namedParameters: object`
         - `intervals : number` polling interval.
 Default 2000ms
         - `duration : number`: Account activate duration, Default 5 * 60 * 1000(ms)。If duration < 0, account is available permanently until clear account manually
-        - `autoPow?: boolean` 发送交易是否默认运行PoW，Default false
+        - `autoPow?: boolean` Whether to run PoW by default when sending a transaction without quota.
+Default false
-        - `usePledgeQuota? : boolean` check是否运行PoW时，是否默认使用配额，Default true
+        - `usePledgeQuota? : boolean` Whether the quota is used preferentially, when checking if you need to run pow.
+Default true

 - **Return**:
     * `activeAccount : Account` Activated account